Code-Institute-Submissions/FiveStar-Tech/README.md

 **Icons**

-Icons used where provided by [Font-Awesome](https://fontawesome.com/icons?d=gallery), used in moderation and are self-explanatory.
+Icons used where provided by [Font Awesome](https://fontawesome.com/icons?d=gallery), used in moderation and are self-explanatory.

 **Colours**